WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 :::details
 ### What software supplies the block filters that Wasabi uses?

-The Wasabi coordinator supplies the filters.
+The zkSnacks coordinator supplies the filters.
+This means you rely on the server providing you valid filters.
+But because you download the blocks from a random Bitcoin peer-to-peer node - or your own node - the coordinator cannot spy on which blocks you are interested in.
 :::

 :::details